Raathigesh/paper/README.md

 A file tree widget shows you the files under a particular path as a tree view.

-This helps to keep a particular directory in-sight if don't want to keep expanding it in VSCode's tree view.
+This helps to keep a particular directory in-sight if don't want to scroll through in VSCode's tree view.

 <br />